Cray-HPE/docs-csm/troubleshooting/known_issues/goss_tests_fails_with_connection_refused.md

 ## Introduction

-Follow this procedure when a goss-test fails with `Failed to establish a new connection: [Errno 111] Connection refused`.
+Follow this procedure when a Goss test fails with `Failed to establish a new connection: [Errno 111] Connection refused`.

 ## Example Error